Is there a recipe that determines how happy we will be?

 Do we have a saying in our personal happiness?

-Sonja Lyubomirsky’s research in identical and fraternal twins have shown that all people are born with a baseline of happiness, they come to life with some initial value.
+Sonja Lyubomirsky’s research in identical and fraternal twins has shown that all people are born with a baseline of happiness.
+In other words, they come to life with their happiness programmed at some initial value.
 This initial value refers to the temperamental and affective traits everyone inherits from their parents and for every person is different.
 Higher in some, lower in others.

-However, the genetic set point does not exclusively determine the overall level of our happiness, but only about 50% of it.
+However, this genetic set point does not exclusively determine the overall level of our happiness, but only about 50% of it.

 But wait, there are two more factors which play a determining role: